kk9393/VAKGPT/README.md

 Hosted version can be found on [vakgpt.com](https://vakgpt.com)
 > [!WARNING]
-> **Warning:** The product is currently in the early stages of development and contains some bugs.
+> The product is currently in the early stages of development and contains some bugs.
 Please use it with caution.

 ## Instructions: